Best Ever Homemade Fruit and Nut Granola [Recipe]

 Is granola healthy?

 Granola is packed with healthy ingredients and can be a much better breakfast option than so many others out there!
-It is typically made with whole grains, nuts, seeds, and sometimes (as in this recipe) dried fruits.
+It is typically made with old-fashioned oats, nuts, seeds, and sometimes (as in this recipe) dried fruits.
 These ingredients are then coated with a sweet mixture of honey and olive oil with some spices.
 Delicious!

 The best ways to eat fruit and nut granola